 We incurred a net loss of approximately \$6 million in 2012 and \$2.1 million in 2011.
-We anticipate losses will continue until we are able to increase our enrollment under our new tuition plan and these new students paying higher rates have taken at least two courses.
+Beginning in September 2012, we closed equity financings totaling gross proceeds of approximately \$4.6 million, which has provided working capital necessary because of these losses.
+Additionally, in July 2013, Michael Mathews, our Chief Executive Officer, loaned us \$1 million and we issued him a \$1 million Promissory Note due December 31, 2013.
+Aspen Group believes that it will begin generating positive cash flows from operations by the end of fiscal 2014 and that it has enough available cash to meet its working capital needs through approximately October 2013.
+We are planning to conduct a future offering in Fall 2013 to raise up to \$7 million from the sale of equity securities with the goal of meeting part of the NASDAQ's initial listing standards.
+These proceeds will be used to meet cash flow deficits and to accelerate the growth of the business.
+We cannot assure you that this plan will result in the consummation of a successful offering.
+In the event that we are not successful at generating positive cash flows or we are unable to raise capital, we will be required to reduce our operating expenses which will limit our ability to grow our business.
 Additionally, our audited financial statements contain a going concern opinion.
-Beginning in September 2012, we closed equity financings totaling net proceeds of \$4,103,656, which has provided working capital necessary because of these losses.
-The Company believes that it will begin generating positive cash flows from operations by the end of 2013 and that it has enough available cash to meet its working capital needs for at least the next 12 months.
-In the event that we are not successful at generating positive cash flows or our working capital is insufficient to run our business, we may require additional capital in the future.
-Furthermore, this going concern opinion may affect our ability to obtain Department of Education, or DOE, permanent certification for Title IV purposes.
+This going concern opinion may affect our ability to obtain Department of Education, or DOE, permanent certification for Title IV purposes.